Tuesday, 31 October 2023

 The Sun Inn (Windy Street, Chipping, PR3 2DG)

-It's a thoroughly pleasant 17th century inn.
+It is a thoroughly pleasant 17th century inn.

-With it's own tale of tragedy and ghostly goings-on, as required for the Halloween post.
+With its own tale of tragedy and ghostly goings-on, as required for the Halloween post.

 Lizzie Dean was said to be a maid at the pub who made the mistake of falling in love with a local scoundrel who seduced her and led her to expect that they would be wed.
 But, having whisked her into his bed, he then cast Lizzie aside and announcing he was marrying her best friend instead.